DreamtaleCore/Refool/README.md

  Our paper is accepted by **ECCV 2020**.

-We investigate the use of a natural phenomenon, i.e., reflection, as the backdoor pattern, and propose the reflection backdoor (*Refool*) attack to install stealthy and effective backdoor into DNN models.
+We investigate the use of a natural phenomenon, *i.e.*, reflection, as the backdoor pattern, and propose the reflection backdoor (*Refool*) attack to install stealthy and effective backdoor into DNN models.

 <div align=center>  <img src="figures/teaser.png" alt="Teaser" width="500" align="bottom" /> </div>